xuwilliam01/WorldQuestOnline/README.md

 - Inventory and equipment
 - Shop and currency system
 - Melee, projectile and magic combat
-- Goblin minions for both teams
+- 12 types of Goblin minions for both teams
-- Neutral slimes
+- Neutral slimes and bats
 - Castle and goblin upgrades
+- Fast-paced and dynamic physics
+- 60 fps!

 [Content]
-- Sets of armours
+- Sets of armours (4)
 	- Grey ninja
 	- Blue ninja
 	- Red ninja